-Kabutarkhana (the nest of pigeon) is one of the prominent Iranian medieval towers whose background refers to pre-Islamic time (Mirzaie, 2003, p.
+Kabutarkhana (the nest of pigeons) is one of the most prominent Iranian medieval towers dating back to pre-Islamic times (Mirzaie, 2003, p.
 132).
-Kabutarkhana was mainly constructed in plains with mild temperature beside rivers, canals, and aqueducts.
-The farther we got from plains, the fewer the number of Kaburakhana were (Muhammadinejad, 2011, pp. 13-14).
+Kabutarkhana was mainly located in plains with mild temperatures beside rivers, canals, and aqueducts.
+The farther we got from the plains, the fewer the Kaburakhanas were (Muhammadinejad, 2011, pp. 13-14).
 Kabutarkhanas were also constructed in Yazd and Azarbayejan (ibid, p.
 115).
 In ancient times, breeding pigeons was common in Isfahan and there were special markets to sell different birds like pigeons (Azari Damirchi, 1972, p.
 34).

-Regarding its economic function, pigeon droppings were used to cultivate the field and so to grow summer crops and vineyards.
+Regarding its economic function, pigeon droppings were used for agricultural purposes to grow summer crops and vineyards.
 Farmers constructed Kabutakhana to settle pigeons and use their droppings to fertilize their lands and grow summer crops like melon and watermelon (Chardin, 1927, V. 4, pp. 122-124; Dieulafoy, 1989, pp. 283-284; Kaempfer, 1968, p.
 217; Muhammadinejad, 2011, p.
 12; Mirzaie, 2007, p.
 112).
-The droppings of towers were gathered once a year and then they were dried in the sunlight (Mahmudian, 2000, p.
+The droppings of towers were gathered once a year, and then they were dried in the sunlight (Mahmudian, 2000, p.
 60).
 Moreover, farmers sold these droppings to others not having Kabutarkhana to produce fertilizers (Muhammadinejad, 2011, p.
 13).

-Architecturally, the structure of Kabutarkhana was so beautiful and coordinate with its function.
-The towers were mostly constructed as a single cylinder or the combination of several cylinders.
-There was also some kabutakhana constructed on the basis of rectangular plan (Mohammadinejad, 2011, p.
+Architecturally, the structure of Kabutarkhana was so beautiful and coordinated with its function.
+The towers were mostly constructed as a single cylinder or a combination of several cylinders.
+There were also some kabutakhana constructed according to the rectangular plan (Mohammadinejad, 2011, p.
 13).
-Without wasting even a part of the wall, all the interior walls were constructed in order to settle pairs of pigeons (Muhammadinejad, 2011, p.
+All interior walls were constructed to settle pairs of pigeons without wasting a single piece of the wall (Muhammadinejad, 2011, p.
 13).

-Borjak (the small towers) placed at the top of the towers were the ways through them pigeons enter or exit (ibid., p.
+Borjak (the small towers) placed at the top of the towers were the ways through which pigeons enter or exit (ibid., p.
 17; Mirzaie, 2007, p.
 126; Mirfattah, 1978, p.
 38).
-Occasionally Kabutarkhana had one or two small doors for just one person to enter and gather the droppings.
-These small doors were sealed not to let other animals like snake enter towers (Mirzaie, 2007, p.
+Occasionally, Kabutarkhana had one or two small doors for just one person to go in and gather the droppings.
+These small doors were sealed so that no other animals, such as snakes, could enter the towers (Mirzaie, 2007, p.
 127).

 These striking towers were constructed by anonymous architects living among ordinary people.
-They were decorated with calligraphy and geometric, arabesques and plant patterns on bricks and plasters (Muhammadinejad, 2011, p.
+They were decorated with calligraphy, geometric patterns, arabesques and plant patterns on bricks and plasters (Muhammadinejad, 2011, p.
 17).

-With its delicate structure and economic function, Kabutarkhana illustrates a chapter of the Iranian medieval history.
-Indicating to the close relationship between human being and nature, Kabutarkhana shows how the medieval ordinary applied architecture to manipulate nature.
+As an example of Iranian medieval history, Kabutarkhana examplifies both its delicate structure and economic function.
+Indicating the close relationship between human beings and nature, Kabutarkhana shows how the medieval ordinary applied architecture to manipulate nature.

 Chardin, Sir John (1927).
 Sir John Chardin’s Travels in Persia, with an introduction by Sir Percy Skyes, tr. by E. Loyd.
 London: The Argonaut Press.